rescrv/libmacaroons/README.md

 The secret and identity are handled differently than during creation, however, because they need to be known to the third party.
-To do this, we'll provide the third-party with a randomly generated ``caveat_key'' and the predicate we wish for it to check.
+To do this, we'll provide the third-party with a randomly generated 'caveat_key' and the predicate we wish for it to check.
 In response, it will give us an identifier that we can embed within the macaroon.
 Later, when we need to construct a discharge macaroon, we can provide it with just this identifier, from which it can recall the key and